Atiamuri Power Station: Generation

 Water from Lake Ātiamuri is taken to the turbines in the powerhouse via four steel penstocks, each 47.8 m long and 5.5 m in diameter.
 The water from the penstocks turn four Francis turbines, each rotating at 126 rpm.
 Water from here is then deposited back into the Waikato River.

 Each of the turbines turns a generator, each producing 21 MW of electricity at 11,000 volts.
 Electricity from the generators is stepped up to 220 kV by four transformers, each rated at 23,333 kVA.

 Transmission

 Ātiamuri contributes its electricity directly into Transpower's 220 kV grid.
-The station connects to the single-circuit Wairakei to Whakamaru A line (WRK-WKM-A) at the substation to the south of the powerhouse, with electricity being distributed to Taupo and the southern Waikato, and further north to Hamilton and Auckland. Ātiamuri electricity also is distributed to the Bay of Plenty via the twin-circuit Ātiamuri to Tārukenga (near Rotorua) line (ATI-TRK-A) originating from the power station.
+The station connects to the single-circuit Wairakei to Whakamaru A line (WRK-WKM-A) at the substation to the south of the powerhouse, with electricity being distributed to Taupō and the southern Waikato, and further north to Hamilton and Auckland. Ātiamuri electricity also is distributed to the Bay of Plenty via the twin-circuit Ātiamuri to Tārukenga (near Rotorua) line (ATI-TRK-A) originating from the power station.